 Clause C.

-The Parliamentarian will serve as the Chair of the SGA Rules and Constitution Committee.
+The Parliamentarian will serve as the Chair of the SGA Rules and Constitution Committee and have a binding vote.

 Clause D.

 This committee shall meet at least once throughout the semester.

 Clause E.

 The Rules and Constitution shall consist of a minimum of 5 and a maximum of 9 members and a chairperson.
 Members shall be made up of at least one SGA member, one SAC member, one SOFA member, one member not in any Student Government organization.
 No person may fill more than one of these requirements.